Valladolid: Contemporary history

 From 1950 onwards Valladolid became an important industrial centre.
 This was the context in which companies such as ENDASA (1950), FASA (1954), TECNAUTO (1956) and SAVA (1957) were created.
 The city was declared as a Polo de Desarrollo Industrial ("Pole for Industrial Development") in 1964.
 During the 1960 and early 1970s the city attracted many immigrants, chiefly coming from the province of Valladolid and neighbouring provinces.
 The city started to expand across the western bank of the Pisuerga in the early 1960s.

 In the context of the fraught process for the creation of the autonomous community of Castile and León (completed in 1983), Valladolid vied for the condition of regional capital, competing with other cities, most notably creating a sense of antagonism with Burgos.
 Although the capital was not explicitly enshrined in the region's statute of autonomy from 1983, Valladolid was designated in 1987 as the de jure seat of the executive and legislative institutions (the Junta of Castile and León and the Cortes of Castile and León).

-Government and administration
+25 June 2024, the church de la Vera Cruz built in 1581 broke down, causing dust to encircle the whole city.
+This accident was supposedly due to renovation works.

+Jewish History

+The earliest documented presence of a Jewish community in Valladoilid dates to 1221.
+In 1288, Sancho IV prohibited Jews from acquiring land in Valladolid and the surrounding area.
+In 1322, Christians were prohibited from being treated by Jewish doctors, and could not attend Jewish or Muslim weddings.
+Furthermore, Jews were barred from positions of public office.
+In the early 15th century, the Laws of Valladolid were passed with anti-Jewish legislation.
+These laws stripped the Jews of Valladolid of their autonomy, which included the right to have their own court system.
+Additionally, Jews and Moors were prohibited from leaving Castille.
+In 1432, however, officials in Valladolid met with Don Abraham Benveniste in the Jewish quarter of the city, and agreed to restore Jewish autonomy.
+Converso poet Juan de Valladolid wrote poems criticizing treatment of Jews in Valladolid.
+Jewish life in Valladolid was nonexistent in the 16th century, after the expulsion of the Jews.